Teadar

 Where does Imperial Grade Silver Needle White Tea of Jinggu come from?

-This white is grown in Yunnan, China and is made from the Fuding Da Bai cultivar.
-This particular batch comes from the Spring harvest.
+Grown in Yunnan, China from the Fuding Da Bai cultivar.
+This batch is from the Spring harvest.

 How much does Imperial Grade Silver Needle White Tea of Jinggu cost?